ldb358/ldbnn/README.md

 node to every node in the next layer in the nn. for example input->hidden and hidden->output.
 3. add the inputs for the sample
-4. for each node in the hidden layer use the summation w<sub>i->h</sub>*y<sub>i</sub>.
+4. for each node in the hidden layer use the summation &Sigma;
+w<sub>i->h</sub>*y<sub>i</sub>.
 This value is then run through a sigmoid activation function
 5. Repeat this process from the hidden to output layer.
 You now have the